-Large scale agricultural investors
+• Large scale agricultural investors

 A large maize processor in northern Ghana wants to upgrade the production capacity of its network of outgrowers.
 It applies to this notice and MFA identifies an interested FI to enter into the partnership and designs a specific financial product for the outgrowers, with the processor acting as a guarantor.
 The financing allows the outgrowers to invest in improved maize inputs and labor to produce more maize, increasing the output of the processor.
-This partnership results in unlocking at least US\$10M to 10,000 farmers at favorable rates which boost incomes and their ability to expand production even further during the next farming season.
+This partnership results in unlocking at least US\$1M to 1,000 farmers at favorable rates which boost incomes and their ability to expand production even further during the next farming season.
+MFA will prioritize partnerships that will result in the implementation of biodiversity, regenerative and climate-smart/resilient business models that have mitigation measures aimed at eliminating/minimizing the negative effects of its own business activities acting singly or in concert with its partners.

-Fintech and mobile money
+• Fintech and mobile money

 An emerging fintech company has a mobile application to analyze credit and channel digital finance to 30,000 microenterprises around the country.
 They apply for a partnership for MFA to identify financing sources to scale their model and provide support to developing their business model.
-This partnership results in the unlocking of over US\$30M of financing.
+This partnership results in the unlocking of over US\$3M of financing.